-MES.7 Introduction to the contemporary Middle East: Languages and Literatures of the Modern Middle East (Dr Anderson et al)

-This paper provides a critical introduction to the languages, cultures, and literatures of the Middle East.

-This paper provides an introduction to the histories, literatures and languages of contemporary Middle Eastern societies, giving students a broad overview of the academic study of the subject at university level, including sources and themes that will arise in subsequent years of the Tripos.
+Total of 18 participatory lectures and 5 supervisions.
+Form and Conduct This paper will consist of eight essay questions of which candidates will be required to answer three.
+All questions will carry equal marks.
+MES.7 Introduction to the contemporary Middle East: Languages and Literatures of the Modern Middle East (Dr Anderson et al) Supplementary Regulation This paper provides a critical introduction to the languages, cultures, and literatures of the Middle East.
+Course Description This paper provides an introduction to the histories, literatures and languages of contemporary Middle Eastern societies, giving students a broad overview of the academic study of the subject at university level, including sources and themes that will arise in subsequent years of the Tripos.
 The course is team-taught by members of the faculty of the ME Studies Department, who will deliver participatory lectures on their field of expertise.
 Michaelmas term is dedicated to participatory lectures on history, looking at changes to the region in the nineteenth and twentieth centuries, while Lent term will incorporate study of Hebrew, Arabic and Persian literature, language and anthropology.

-Taught in Michaelmas, Lent and Easter.
+Lectures and Classes Taught in Michaelmas, Lent and Easter.

 Total of 18 participatory lectures and 5 supervisions.

-This paper will consist of eight essay questions of which candidates must answer three.
+Form and Conduct This paper will consist of eight essay questions of which candidates must answer three.
 All questions will carry equal marks.

-Courses borrowed from other Faculties

-X.1 Akkadian language I (Paper M1 of Part I of the Archaeology Tripos)

-For details, consult the Department of Archaeology.

-X.2 Egyptian language I (Paper E1 of Part I of the Archaeology Tripos)

-For details, consult the Department of Archaeology.
+Courses borrowed from other Faculties X.1 Akkadian language I (Paper M1 of Part I of the Archaeology Tripos) For details, consult Dr Jon Tenney, (jt812@cam.ac.uk) The Department of Archaeology.
+X.2 Egyptian language I (Paper E1 of Part I of the Archaeology Tripos) For details, consult Dr Hratch Papazian, (hp363@cam.ac.uk) The Department of Archaeology.